 The Death of the Professional Website Designer?

-Let me put it a different way.
-Being given free software doesn’t make you any better at building an effective website, than a free set of tools will suddenly make you a master home builder.
+Being given free software doesn’t make you web genius any more than a free set of woodworking tools will suddenly make you a master carpenter.

 Adapting the Approach